Our people

 Gary Kramer, Editor at Large

-Gary Kramer has been writing and photographing bird hunting and fishing for nearly five decades.
-His first article appeared in Shooting Sportsman in 1989.
-He has hunted, fished and photographed in 67 countries and is our go-to guy for photographs of worldwide bird hunting.
+Gary Kramer, an Editor at Large for Shooting Sportsman, has been writing and photographing bird hunting and fishing for nearly five decades.
+His first article appeared in SSM in 1989.
+He has hunted, fished and photographed in 67 countries and is the magazine's go-to guy for images of worldwide bird hunting.
 A wildlife biologist by trade, he not only has contributed to magazines but also has written the text and provided photographs for six books—the most recent including Wingshooting the World and Game Birds.
 Gary lives in Willows, California, and you can visit his website at garykramer.net.

 Clair Kofoed, Editor at Large